 Up and awake early we left for Italy.
 After about a two hour drive we arrived at the commune of Valsavarenche in the Aosta Valley, our starting point.
 From here we started to hike up to the Rifugio Vittorio Emmanuel Hut.

-We dejectedly tracked back down passing first a French Team and then an Albanian Team both still blindly (and possibly foolishly) forging a path heads down straight for the summit.
-But we had the advantage of a day in hand with an option of using our second day from the Chabod Hut side still to play, so all was not lost.
+Dejectedly we tracked back down passing first a French Team and then an Albanian Team both still blindly (and possibly foolishly) forging a path with heads down straight for the summit.
+But we had the advantage of a day in hand with an option of using our second day from the Chabod Hut still to play, so all was not lost.

 We were up at 3.30am and the first team to leave the hut that morning.
-We tip-toed out across the moraine fields in the darkness our way lit only by the head-torches on our helmets, eventually we made it up onto the Glacier de Laveciau.
+Gingerly we tip-toed out across the moraine fields in the darkness our way lit only by the head-torches on our helmets, eventually we made it up onto the Glacier de Laveciau.

-The final 100 metres of climbing were indeed an exciting and exposed scramble and eventually after a few tricky moves with crampons scratching across rock we found that we had arrived at the exposed tiny summit, we had it all to ourselves (learning later that we had been the first team from the north-west side to reach the the top that day).
+The final 100 metres of climbing were indeed an exciting and exposed scramble and eventually after a few tricky moves with crampons scratching across rock we found that we’d arrived at the exposed tiny summit, we had it all to ourselves (learning later that we were been the first team from the north-west side to reach the the top that day).

-The views were sublime particularly of the Mont Blanc Massif and the Matterhorn far away in the distance.
+The views were sublime particularly of the Mont Blanc Massif with the Matterhorn far away in the distance.
 Just visible Verona flickered in the morning sun many miles away.

 Alas, and all too soon we had to start our descent.
 Happily I was allowed to lead the team back down as I’d been last on the rope during our ascent.
 Now in glorious sunshine we yomped back down the glacier following our own footsteps that we had left on the way up only a few hours earlier.